The latest number of coronavirus (COVID-19) cases and risk level in the UK.

 - ‘delivery’ testing routes under pillar 2, for example tests carried out by the satellite testing centres, and home testing kits delivered by post

 - ‘delivery’ testing routes under pillar 4, for example tests carried out as part of surveillance testing where they are administered by individuals, rather than nurses employed by the central programme.

 For clinical reasons, some people are tested more than once.
 Therefore the number of tests completed may be higher than the number of people tested.
 For serology testing (pillar 4), some protocols allow for samples to be tested repeatedly.
 Samples are anonymised prior to sending to the lab for testing, therefore the identification of individuals tested is not possible in the current reporting process, and so the number of people tested is not reported.

 Notes on deaths figures

-Material published by Public Health England
+Material published by PHE

 The risk to the UK has been raised to high.